Azareal/Gosora/README.md

 # Features
-Basic Forum Functionality.
+Standard Forum Functionality.
 All of the little things you would expect of any forum software.
 E.g. Common Moderation features, modlogs, theme system, avatars, bbcode parser, markdown parser, report system, per-forum permissions, group permissions and so on.

 Custom Pages.
 Under development.
 The Control Panel portion is incomplete, but you can create them by hand today.
 They're basically html/templates templates in the /pages/ folder.